aptos-labs/aptos-core/developer-docs-site/docs/tutorials/run-a-local-testnet.md

 This will start both a Validator and a Faucet.
 The Validator's REST endpoint will be avilable at `http://127.0.0.1:8080` and the Faucet at `http://127.0.0.1:8000`.

+As the software is in the early stages of development, it is worth noting that there may be breaking changes.
+If the software fails to start, delete both the containers and shared volumes, which can be queried via `docker container ls -a` and `docker volume ls` and deleted via `docker container rm $id` and `docker volume rm $name`.

+If you intend to use your Testnet over an extended period of time, you should pin the images to a specific ID.
+Image ID's can be obtained via `docker container ls` and added to the docker compose file.

 ## Interacting with the local test validator network
 After starting your local test validator network, you should see the following: